Linsey Alexander: Music and performance style

 Music critic Jim White called Alexander a "still-present, real-deal bluesman" with "deep, rich, gritty vocals" and "guitar work as strong as his vocals."

 Alexander plays his own style of electric blues, influenced by soul, R&B, and funk.

-The original material he writes contributes to the survival of the blues genre.
-His sense of humor shown in his music and his act sets him apart from most other blues players.
-He is known for playing his guitar "with the energy of a 20 year old."
+The original material he wrote contributed to the survival of the blues genre.
+His sense of humor shown in his music and his act set him apart from most other blues players.
+He was known for playing his guitar "with the energy of a 20 year old."
 Reviewer Greg Szalony wrote that "at times [Alexander's] vocal approach is more akin to talking than singing" and noted that his "distorted guitar tones" and vocals as "uncannily close to the late Son Seals."